-Redditor boganhobo got the adapter as soon as it launched, and .
+Redditor boganhobo got the adapter as soon as it launched, and quickly found a way to enable support for it in the DS4Windows tool (opens in new tab).
 DS4Windows tricks your PC into seeing the DualShock as an Xbox controller, which allows it to work in pretty much any game with controller support.
 Now you can have the best of both worlds: the same old DS4Windows support, but with the added benefits of the Sony adapter’s strong Bluetooth range and full use of the headphone jack and touchpad.

 Because DS4Windows is an open source project, boganhobo created a project fork to support Sony’s adapter.
 You can grab a built executable in the Reddit thread (opens in new tab).
 This fix hasn’t been rolled into the main release of DS4Windows, and DS4Windows still has a problem with the Windows 10 anniversary update, which another redditor is working on fixing.
 But if you’re not on the anniversary update, boganhobo’s fork is the best way to use Sony’s Dualshock adapter on PC.